JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 ## Acknowledgments

-The author thanks the IEEE Technical Community on Cloud Computing for providing a forum for this research, and the broader cloud infrastructure community for valuable feedback on early implementations of these patterns.
+The author thanks the ancestors who paved the path for this personal spirtual journey of growth and for the love and support of my family and friends.

 ---

 ## Author Information

 **Jude Quintana**
-Independent Cloud Architecture Researcher
+Cloud Tribalist Urban Survivalist - Independent Cloud Architecture Researcher
-Email: [contact information]
+Email: jude@jq1.io
 GitHub: https://github.com/JudeQuintana/terraform-main

 ---